 So let’s assume that your accident meets the criteria of #1 through #3 above.
 Hopefully, one of the parties who you can make a claim against has insurance or money to pay you.

-What Compensation Can a Pedestrian Get if an Uber or Lyft Hits Him?
+What Compensation Can a Pedestrian Get if Hit by an Uber or Lyft?

 See what types of compensation a pedestrian can get if hit by an Uber car.
 Learn Uber’s insurance limits, which insurance applies, and settlement information.